Mass-Lab/Open_Lab_Notebook_Mass_Lab/_posts/Forking_Modifying.md

 11. Back in GitHub online, go to the setting tab again.
 Scroll to the GitHub Pages section; this is where you tell the site that you want your notebook to be made into a website.
 Use the dropdown menu to change the source to master branch.

-12. A box will come up that says your site is ready to be published/is published and then gives you a link that will look something like this: https://meschedl.github.io/MESPutnam_Open_Lab_Notebook/ but with your username and repo name.
+12. A box will come up that says your site is ready to be published/is published and then gives you a link that will look something like this: https://github.com/talimass/Talimass_Lab_Notebook_Mass_Lab/ but with your username and repo name.
 You may have to go back and click on settings again for it to go.
 Copy this url.

 13. Go back to the <>Code section.
-At the top it says "Open Lab Notebook" and the link to Hollie's Notebook.
+At the top it says "Open Lab Notebook" and the link to Mass's Notebook.
 Click edit, rename the description to whatever you want, and paste the link you got from the settings page.
 This makes it so that people can click the link directly when they get to your repository and it will take them to your site instead of Hollie's.

 14. On your computer finder go to the folder where your repository is.
 Open the file called _config.yml in your preferred text editor.
 I use [Atom](https://atom.io/)